-(taking into account any limitations due to voltage level, real power output, etc.) or fixed and switched capacitors if agreed to by the Transmission Provider, or a combination of the two.
-The Interconnection Customer shall not disable power factor equipment while the wind plant is in operation.
-Wind plants shall also be able to provide sufficient dynamic voltage support in lieu of the power system stabilizer and automatic voltage regulation at the generator excitation system if the System Impact Study shows this to be required for system safety or reliability.
+A VER generating plant shall maintain a power factor within the range of 0.95 leading to 0.95 lagging, measured at the Point of Interconnection, if the Transmission Provider's System Impact Study shows that such a requirement is necessary to ensure safety or reliability.
+The power factor range standard can be met by using, for example, power electronics designed to supply this level of reactive capability (taking into account any limitations due to voltage level, real power output, etc.) or fixed and switched capacitors if agreed to by the Transmission Provider, or a combination of the two.
+The Interconnection Customer shall not disable power factor equipment while the VER plant is in operation.
+VER plants shall also be able to provide sufficient dynamic voltage support in lieu of the power system stabilizer and automatic voltage regulation at the generator excitation system if the System Impact Study shows this to be required for system safety or reliability.

-SYSTEM IMPACT STUDIES ON THE PSCO SYSTEM
+3. SYSTEM IMPACT STUDIES

+A. ON THE PSCo SYSTEM

-For PSCo the System Impact Study will evaluate the need for the Wind Generating Customer to supply additional reactive power to the system because of the addition of the proposed wind generating facility.
+The System Impact Study will evaluate the need for the VER Generating Customer to supply additional reactive power to the system because of the addition of the proposed VER generating facility.
 The System Impact Study will recommend network upgrades for bus voltage violations and transformer flows outside emergency ratings.

-POWER FLOW STUDY CRITERIA (PSCo Criteria).
-The system impact study will use the following study criteria for power flow and transient stability analysis
+Power Flow Study Criteria (PSCo Criteria): The system impact study will use the following study criteria for power flow and transient stability analysis.

-PSCo adheres to NERC Reliability Standards and WECC Criteria as well as internal company criteria for planning studies.
+PSCo adheres to NERC Reliability Standards3 and WECC Criteria4 as well as internal company criteria for planning studies.
 WECC criteria TPL-001-WECC-CRT-3 states the performance requirements used for studies.
+Transient Stability Study Criteria (PSCo Criteria): Transient stability analyses for system intact initial conditions are performed at the appropriate dispatch and demand scenario(s).
+The NERC Standards for